Drug Offenses

 Penalty Group 1 (PG1) includes narcotics like opioids and opiates.
 PG1-A includes LSD and its salts and isomers, and PG2 covers most hallucinogens like ecstasy and PCP.
 PG2-A classifies penalties differently based on the weight for manufacture/delivery and the weight for possession.
 PG3 includes opioids and opiates not covered by PG1, as well as sedatives, anabolic steroids, and other prescription drugs with a potential for abuse.
 Lastly, PG4 includes others not covered in the above groups and a range of prescription medications with certain amounts of chemical compounds.

-Texas’ Marijuana Laws
+Texas’ Marijuana Laws & Penalties

 Marijuana is adjudicated separately from the above penalty groups.
 Be aware that marijuana remains illegal in Texas regardless of its use, whether medicinal or recreational.
 The penalties for marijuana possession include the following:

-• Less than 2 ounces – Class B misdemeanor punishable by up to 180 days in county jail and no more than $2,000 in fines
+• Less than 2 ounces: Class B misdemeanor punishable by up to 180 days in county jail and no more than $2,000 in fines.

-• 2-4 ounces – Class A misdemeanor punishable by up to 1 year in county jail and up to $4,000 in fines
+• 2-4 ounces: Class A misdemeanor punishable by up to 1 year in county jail and up to $4,000 in fines.

-• 4 ounces to 5 pounds – State Jail Felony punishable by up to 2 years in state jail and $10,000 in fines
+• 4 ounces to 5 pounds: State Jail Felony punishable by up to 2 years in state jail and $10,000 in fines.

-• 5-50 pounds – third degree felony punishable by 2-10 years in state prison and up to $10,000 in fines
+• 5-50 pounds: Third degree felony punishable by 2-10 years in state prison and up to $10,000 in fines.

-• 50-2,000 pounds – second degree felony punishable by 2-20 years in state prison and up to $10,000 in fines
+• 50-2,000 pounds: Second degree felony punishable by 2-20 years in state prison and up to $10,000 in fines.

-• More than 2,000 pounds – first degree felony punishable by 5-99 years in prison and up to $10,000 in fines
+• More than 2,000 pounds: First degree felony punishable by 5-99 years in prison and up to $10,000 in fines.

 The penalties will be more severe for crimes of manufacturing or delivery.
 Contact The Law Office of Donnie Andreski, P.C. for more information about your specific charges and potential penalties.